etesei/personal-work/README.md

 # personal-work
-hosts my personal python projects
+hosts the code for the Massimo project